-I’m glad I decided to give the FoodSaver® Vacuum Sealing System a try, its been a really useful tool to have and I find it’s great for saving leftovers and for preserving the freshness of my food longer.
-I really think that in the long run it will help me to waste less food and save more money.
+I’m glad I decided to give the FoodSaver® Vacuum Sealing System a try.
+It is a really useful tool to have and I find it’s great for saving leftovers and for preserving the freshness of my food longer.
+I think it will help me to waste less food and save more money.

 Yogurt Marinated Chicken